kyaroch/kyaroch.github.io/_posts/2016-06-09-cartodb-tutorial.md

 #### The legend

-Earlier, the chloropleth wizard automatically generated a legend for us.
+Earlier, the choropleth wizard automatically generated a legend for us.
 I turned it off in the options menu, but it's still there.
 Let's turn it back on, paste in the appropriate colors, and add labels:

 ![Options]({{ site.baseurl }}/assets/images/cartodb-tutorial/cartodb_options.png)